abitravers1989/CV/README.md

 I have repeatedly demonstrated my ability to teach myself new skills and then excel in adapting these to any situation:

 I turned a tech start-up round when it was about to close down.
 I taught myself online growth marketing.
-I worked and adapted to totally different cultures.
 I achieved a masters in International Development where I helped change local government taxation in Uganda.
 I project managed multi-million pound catastrophe projects for London's Electricity Distribution Network while working on their graduate leadership scheme.

 I am happiest when up against a huge challenge and developing others.
 This is why I have chosen a career in software development with its continuous problems and infinite depth of learning.